Chilly Hilly FAQ

 Q: Can I start the ride early?

-A: Route support and midpoint open/close times are set for 8 a.m. to 3 p.m.
-You are welcome to ride outside of these times, but you will be unsupported, and the food stop may not be open or already closed.
-Mid-point open/close times are 8:30 a.m. to 2:30 p.m.
+A: Route support is from 8 a.m. to 3 p.m and midpoint open/close times are 8:30 a.m. to 2 p.m.
+You are welcome to ride outside of these times, but you will be unsupported, and the food stop may be closed.
 All route support will end at 3 p.m.

 Q: What time is registration open?